aaronang/TIL/git/how_to_set_up_git_and_gitlab_properly.md

    $ cat ~/.ssh/id_rsa.pub

    # If an SSH key pair does not exists, we can generate the key pair with the
+   # command:
+   #
+   # ssh-keygen -t rsa -C "your.email@example.com" -b 4096
+   #
-   # following command.
-Once you execute the command, you will be prompted to
+   # Once you execute the command, you will be prompted to
    # input a file path to save the SSH key pair to.
 It is recommended to use
    # the suggested path.
 Afterward, you will be prompted for a password to
    # secure the SSH key pair.